Ericsson/paf/README.md

 The unit and component-level test suites depends on the py.test-3 framework.

+`flake8` is used to verify coding style for all Python files, and needs to be installed.

 To run the test suite, issue:
 ```
 make check